bcourter/bcourter.github.io/_posts/UGFs/2023-05-18-field-notation.md

 ## Definitions

-Let's finally nail down some definitions to at least a SIGGRAPH level of rigor.
-For nuance, see [Luo, Wang, and Lukens's framing of SDFs using Variational Analysis](https://link.springer.com/article/10.1007/s10957-018-1414-2).
+Per requests, let's nail down some definitions to at least a SIGGRAPH level of rigor.
+For nuanced definitions, see [Luo, Wang, and Lukens's framing of SDFs using Variational Analysis](https://link.springer.com/article/10.1007/s10957-018-1414-2).

 ### Fields

-Fields are just functions mapping a smoothly curved space, usually $$\R^n$$, to the affinely extended reals $$\overline\R \equiv \R \cup \{\pm\infty\}$$.
-Yes, you can do the hokey-pokey with analysis and simply define the ends of the real number line to be closed instead of open, even dividing (anything other than zero) by zero; feel free to resent your third grade teachers and find new brilliance in IEEE floating point representations.
+Fields are functions mapping a smoothly curved space, usually $$\R^n$$, to the affinely extended reals $$\overline\R \equiv \R \cup \{\pm\infty\}$$.
+If you haven't seen these before, it turns out that you can do the hokey-pokey with analysis and simply define the ends of the real number line to be closed instead of open, even dividing (anything other than zero) by zero; feel free to resent your third grade teachers and find new brilliance in IEEE floating point representations.

 ### Unit Gradient Fields